The Sinking of the Wahine 10 April 1968

 On shore, the storm also resulted in massive damage, flooding and injuries as people were hit by flying debris.
 The storm also marked the coming-of-age for television news broadcasting in New Zealand as camera crews rushed to report on events as they unfolded.
 The resulting footage was screened around the world as the world's media spotlight turned its attention to Wellington.
 Television coverage of the disaster later went on to win an international World News film award.

 The disaster has also been well documented by historians and journalists.
-Below are a number of resources which can be found in the Central Library to help you research the sinking of the Wahine in greater detail.
-Some of the books may also be available in branch libraries - each book title links through to the libraries' online catalogue so you can check location and availability.
+Below are a number of resources to help you research the sinking of the Wahine in greater detail.
+Some of the books may be available in branch libraries - each book title links through to the libraries' online catalogue so you can check location and availability.

 At the library

 The library has many resources to help you research this topic - have a browse below, or come in to your local library and ask a librarian for assistance.

 The Wahine Disaster / by Max Lambert and Jim Hartley

 Probably the most detailed book written for the general reader on the disaster.
 It also includes a number of dramatic photographs of the event.

 Please note: The full text of The Wahine Disaster, by Max Lambert and Jim Hartley is available online at the New Zealand Electronic Text Centre (including many of the photographs)

 New Zealand's Shipwreck Gallery / by Steve Locker-Lampson and Ian Francis

 Has a brief write-up of the disaster and a dramatic photograph in its section on the Wahine.